• Country: Singapore

 To earn the tax exemption, you need to submit the Certificate of Residency (COR) to the foreign tax authority to prove your Singapore tax residency.

-6. How to file Singapore personal tax returns?
+8. How to file personal tax return in Singapore (Easy step-by-step guide)

 All eligible taxpayers must fulfill their annual tax filing obligations.
 The annual deadline for filing taxes is typically: